vmsmith/vmsmith.github.io/content/architecture/251212-system-architecture/index.md

 Several principles are implicit in this architecture:

-- **Separation of concerns**: Interaction, coordination, cognition, and state are explicitly separated.
+* **Separation of concerns**: Interaction, coordination, cognition, and state are explicitly separated.
-- **Controlled boundaries**: Trust and capability boundaries are explicit and mediated.
+* **Controlled boundaries**: Trust and capability boundaries are explicit and mediated.
-- **Minimal coupling**: Internal subsystems communicate directly; external systems are isolated behind APIs.
+* **Minimal coupling**: Internal subsystems communicate directly; external systems are isolated behind APIs.
-- **Extensibility**: New modalities, models, services, or persistence mechanisms can be added without restructuring the system.
+* **Extensibility**: New modalities, models, services, or persistence mechanisms can be added without restructuring the system.
-- **Avoidance of rigid n-tier models**: The architecture reflects operational reality rather than legacy web-stack conventions.
+* **Avoidance of rigid n-tier models**: The architecture reflects operational reality rather than legacy web-stack conventions.
+* **Human-in-the-Loop**: Human authority is always preserved; automation is mediated through explicit boundaries.
+* **Determinism**: Deterministic boundaries ensure that nondeterministic cognition does not leak into system-critical behavior.

 ---

 ## Role of This Architecture

 This diagram and description constitute an operational view in a **system architecture**, not an implementation blueprint.
 They define conceptual boundaries, responsibilities, and interface relationships, while leaving room for iteration as real use cases and constraints emerge.

+This architecture deliberately leaves implementation choices open (e.g., whether workflows are code, state machines, policy engines, or LLM plans).
+Decisions will align with real-world usage patterns as they emerge.

+## Authority Model

+* Presentation: Has no authority; expresses user intent.
+* Cognition: Can propose actions.
+* Orchestration: Has full authority over what actions execute.
+* External Services: Can provide information but cannot commit state changes without Orchestration approval.
+* Persistence: Is authoritative and mutation occurs only through Orchestration-mediated operations.